hibbitts-design/grav-theme-bootstrap4-open-matter/_demo/presentation-hub/sidebar/default.md

 1. Go to the Admin [**Pages**](/admin/pages) page
 2. Tap the **New Presentation** button
-3. Name your new Page
+3. Name your new Page and tap **Continue**
-4. Edit the default page Markdown
+5. Tap **Save** and then view your page

-5. Tap **Save**` and then view your page
+To help get you going, the Markdown for a two-slide presentation is included in the new page.

 !!!
 In addition to [Grav Markdown](https://learn.getgrav.org/16/content/markdown) and standard [Presentation Plugin usage](https://github.com/OleVik/grav-plugin-presentation#usage), [Deckset Syntax](https://docs.deckset.com/English.lproj/) commands are available with the pre-installed [Deckset Presentation Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset).